Sex and the City Actor Willie Garson Dead at 57 - E! Online

 According to People, he died following a "short illness."

 Garson was slated to appear in the upcoming Sex and the City spinoff, And Just Like That, and was spotted filming with Sarah Jessica Parker in New York in July.
-He was later seen on set with Mario Cantone in August.
+He was later seen on set with Mario Cantone (who plays Anthony Marentino) in August.

-After the actor's death, Mario wrote that he "couldn't have had a more brilliant TV partner," writing, "I'm devastated and just overwhelmed with Sadness.
+After the actor's death, Mario tweeted that he "couldn't have had a more brilliant TV partner," saying, "I'm devastated and just overwhelmed with Sadness.
 Taken away from all of us way soon.
 You were a gift from the gods.
 Rest my sweet friend.
 I love you."

+Garson went on, "Love you more than I could imagine I am able to.
+May this next year of college be the springboard to your future, and know that I and many others are with you always.
+I adore you."

+Despite playing an openly gay man on Sex and the City, he identified as straight and was, in fact, set up on a date with Sarah years before they filmed together.
+He told Out Magazine in 2000 that they "settled into being best friends, something I think really reads on the show."

-He has explained that he wanted to do right by the LGBTQ+ community while portraying Stanford, who is openly gay, on SATC.
+However, Garson has explained that he wanted to do right by the LGBTQ+ community while portraying Stanford on SATC.
 As he told Huffington Post in 2016, "I didn't want to offend the community at all, and that was a really big concern of mine...
 But, the gay community really rose up, and said ‘we know people like this, this is real.'
 And so that made me feel great."

-He added, "It was also very important to the show, to show someone having fun being gay, being proud, open and comfortable with who they are."
+He reflected, "It was also very important to the show, to show someone having fun being gay, being proud, open and comfortable with who they are."

 His final tweet, dated Sept.
 4, offered a message of kindness to his fans.
 It read, "BE KIND TO EACH OTHER......ALWAYS.
 LOVE TO ALL.
 APRROACH KINDNESS."